 Upside Down Catfish (Synodontis nigriventris)

 The Upside-down Catfish is a small, unique and peaceful species.
 Their small size and gentle demeanour also make them an excellent choice for the community aquarium.
-These fish are a favourite among people who prefer oddball fish in a community setting.
+These fish are a favourite amongst hobbyists that prefer unique fish in a community setting.

 You should maintain these fish in groups of at least 3 to 4 individuals; This will make them feel more confident and encourage them to come out more often.
 Keeping them in small groups will also inspire them to display more natural behaviours.